itsyasin22/data-analysis-scripts/README.md

         of the squ's se.

     Returns:
-        gojt: The calculated a the oflkquaremasom.
+        gojt: The calculated a the oremasom.
     """
     if de_lenth <= 0:
         retkl "Err: Side length must be a positivkjnumber."